How to Enable Google Play Store on Chromebook

 One of the biggest strengths of ChromeOS is its ability to run Android apps alongside web apps and Chrome extensions.
 By enabling the Google Play Store, you unlock access to millions of Android apps such as Netflix, Spotify, Microsoft Office, Instagram, and many others directly on your Chromebook.

 That said, the Play Store is not always enabled by default, and on some devices it may be turned off or restricted.
 Once you know where the setting is located, enabling it takes just a minute.
+In this detailed guide, we will walk you through everything step by step.

 Can All Chromebooks Enable Google Play Store?